 • Easy/Advanced Beginner

-– This pattern is worked as one piece, from bottom up, and in rows.
+- The honeycomb crochet tank top pattern is worked as one piece, from bottom up, and in rows.
 If a longer length is desired add one more repeat on the body portion.
-A trim is added and at the same time buttonholes are created for the front.
+Trim is added and at the same time buttonholes are created for the front.

-– Double crochet decreasing: for this pattern, the dc2tog and dc3tog is used as a decrease on each edge when shaping the top.
+- Double crochet decreasing: for this pattern, the dc2tog and dc3tog is used as a decrease on each edge when shaping the top.
 The method used for this incorporates the stacked single crochet.
-Instructions can be found here: https://brianakdesigns.com/stacked-single-crochet/
+Further instructions are here: https://brianakdesigns.com/stacked-single-crochet/

 - Sizes are written as Small (Medium, Large, 1X, 2X, 3X)